 Secondly, you’ll want to examine the actual buying experience.

-The top factor driving more than half of purchasing decisions is product quality.
+The main factor driving more than half of purchasing decisions is product quality.
 That means that unless you know your audience is looking at price first, you should err on the side of quality.

 Meanwhile, a staggering 81% of consumers reported that their friends’ social media posts played a direct role in their purchasing decisions.
 This backs up the power of word of mouth marketing!
-You can build influence this by making it easy to share and talk about your products online.
+You can influence this by making it easy to share and talk about your products online.

-It’s worth considering that your customer may also be swayed by momentary factors such as hunger, the time of day, and how uncomplicated it is to choose your product.
+It’s worth considering that your customers may also be swayed by momentary factors such as hunger, time of day, and how uncomplicated it is to choose your product.
 If your point of retail is in a cafe, for example, knowing how those factors change their decision-making process could be important!

 These factors sometimes display as stereotypes, resulting in a negative impact on marketing efforts.
 However, when used correctly, cultural factors and societal norms are helpful to predict changes and adjust to modern times.

-One of the most obvious recent disruptive changes has been the rise of smartphones.
+One of the most visible recent disruptive changes has been the rise of smartphones.
 As a result, among other mobile-specific strategies, Quick Response (QR) codes are now an integral part of many ad campaigns:

 Another huge change we’ve seen is the invention and increasing power of social media, as well as its role in business.
 The rapid pace of technology and the way it enables us to grow and connect has many societal implications.
-One of the most important may be that younger generations are used to looking at a bigger picture with more information; they have a lot of practice filtering out huge amounts of unnecessary data on a regular basis.
+One of the most important may be that younger generations are used to looking at a bigger picture with more information; they have a lot of practice filtering out vast amounts of unnecessary data on a regular basis.